-- An increase of 41.7% in the sales of postpaid compared to 2021. - An increase of 12.69% in rechargeable cards compared to 2021. - In 2022, the refueling contract has been renewed with the following entities to provide them with fuel cards: - Public Authority for Industry - Public Authority for Minors Affairs - Ministry of Information - Signing a new contract with the Crown Prince Diwan. - Increasing customer demand for ALFA Tap service 55% compared to 2021.
+- An increase of 7.47% in the sales of postpaid compared to 2022. - An increase of 33% in rechargeable cards compared to 2022. - In 2023, the refueling contract has been renewed with the following entities to provide them with fuel cards: - 1.
+Ministry of Information. - 2.
+Public Authority for Disability Affairs. - 3.
+Ministry of Awqaf & Islamic Affairs. - 4.
+Kuwait Institute for Scientific Research - Signing a new contract with Kuwait Public Transport Company